intraedge-services/aws-hub/README.md

 ## About
 This is a central hub for Intraedge Professional Services best practices around AWS.
 AS AWS evolves and launches new services, we constantly update our practices in order to lower the cost for customers.
-These practices will be versioned in our github repositories to enable provide support to our customers who started with a particular version.
+These practices will be versioned in our github repositories to provide support to our customers who started with a particular version.
 These practices are designed considering five pillars of [AWS Well Architected Framework](https://aws.amazon.com/architecture/well-architected/)

 ## Account Setup